etno712/aht/README.md

 Introduction
 ============

-Driver in Micropython for AHT2x: humidity and temperature sensors. the driver covers 100% of the sensor's functionality:
+Driver in MicroPython for AHT2x: humidity and temperature sensors.
+The driver covers 100% of the sensor's functionality:
 * measurement of relative humidity and temperature.
 * automatic calibration.
 * reset function.